apache/skywalking/docs/en/setup/backend/backend-zabbix.md

 exp: <string>
 ```

-More about MAL, please refer to [mal.md](../../concepts-and-designs/mal.md).
+For more on MAL, please refer to [mal.md](../../concepts-and-designs/mal.md).